SELECTED QUITTING RESOURCES

 Boilerplate Points

 It’s not enough simply to use a product.
+There is no magic pill that will make quitting smoking easy.
 Counseling, and as well as utilizing the classic, boilerplate points for quitting, are critical to succeeding.
-Our Quitting Tips page includes a useful guide to these critically important boilerplate points.
-These will empower you with valuable techniques, and will also strengthen your motivation and resolve.
+Tobaccofree Earth’s Quitting Tips page includes a useful guide to the critically important boilerplate points.
+These will empower you with valuable techniques, and will help strengthen your motivation and resolve to face the struggle that’s coming when you stop smoking.

 The American Lung Association’s